kitschpatrol/mdat/packages/mdat/readme.md

   Automatically transform a CLI command's `--help` output into nicely formatted Markdown tables.
 The rule also recursively calls `--help` on any subcommands found for inclusion in the output.

-  Currently, the rule can only parse help output from [Yargs](https://yargs.js.org)-based tools.
-If parsing fails, the rule will fall back to show the help output in a regular code block.
+  Currently, the rule can only parse help output in the format provided by [Yargs](https://yargs.js.org)- and [Meow](https://github.com/sindresorhus/meow)-based tools.
+If parsing fails, the rule will fall back to show the raw help output in a regular code block.

+  ([Parsing help output](https://github.com/kitschpatrol/mdat/tree/main/packages/mdat/src/lib/readme/rules/cli-help/utilities/parsers) is a bit tricky.
+The [jc](https://github.com/kellyjonbrazil/jc) project is a heroic collection of output parsers, but does not currently implement help output parsing.
+It might be interesting to try to contribute mdat's help parsing implementations to jc.)

 - ###### `<!-- tldraw -->`